Azmeerabhagyasree/DOCUMENTATION-OF-ALWAYS-BE-ALERT/README.md

 Pick a pebble from the bag fully well knowing it was black and sacrifice herself for her father’s freedom.
 She drew out a pebble from the bag, and before looking at it ‘accidentally’ dropped it into the midst of the other pebbles.
 She said to the loan-shark;

 “Oh, how clumsy of me.
 Never mind, if you look into the bag for the one that is left, you will be able to tell which pebble I picked.”
+Thank you

 The pebble left in the bag is obviously black, and seeing as the loan-shark didn’t want to be exposed, he had to play along as if the pebble the daughter dropped was white, and clear her father’s debt.